alleetanner/biopython/site-build/content/posts/02sequences.md

 ```

 ### Translation
-The next thing we might want to do with this nucleotide sequence is see what amino acid sequence it would translate to (let's assume our sequence is protein-coding for a very tiny polypeptide!).
+The next thing we might want to do with this nucleotide sequence is see what amino acid sequence it would translate to (let's assume our sequence is protein-coding for a tiny polypeptide!).
 ```
 protein_seq = rna_seq.translate()
 print(protein_seq)